Reading and Phonics

 Each class celebrates the progress and hard work shown in reading on a weekly basis on their Reading Success board.
 On this board, hard work as well as progress is recognised.

 Children will work through our school reading scheme.
-These are levelled books which match the children’s current reading age.
+These Further Reader books are leveled books which match the children’s current reading stage.
 Children will be moved on to the next level when they are deemed ready by their class teacher.

 Provisions will be implemented as deemed suitable to aid the more rapid progress of pupils who would benefit from extra support.
-These provisions may include phonics interventions, Daily readers, Better Readers programme, Reading Recovery Programme or Toe by Toe.
+These provisions may include phonics interventions, Reading Gladiators and daily readers.

 The Reading Gladiators programme is used specifically for children identified as working at greater depth.
 This intervention invites the children to deepen their understanding and to explore further their ability to enquiry and dissect the features of a range of texts and text types.